-Nina J. Cullinan Professor of Art History
+Nina J. Cullinan Professor of Art and Art History

 Office: 113 Herring Hall

 Italian Renaissance art and theory; Early American art and architecture

 Renaissance, Baroque, and early American art and architecture.
 He teaches courses on European and early

 American art and architecture from 1300 to 1850.
 He has published numerous articles